 People tell me I'm a mom on a mission.
 I am on a mission.
-We have to make the case for effective, compassionate care for the seriously mentally ill, and to do that we have to tell our stories.
+We have to make the case for effective, compassionate care for those with serious mental illness (SMI) and to do that we have to tell our stories.
 Stories about tragedies that could have been prevented.
 Stories about the need for beds and housing.
 Stories about outrageous HIPAA laws that prevent us from helping those we love.
 Stories about our missing and homeless children and mothers and fathers.
 Stories about our sons and daughters in jails and prisons and solitary confinement without treatment.
 And on and on...

 We have to do this.
 Nothing else is working.
 Not healthcare.
 Not government.
 Not prisons.
 Not advocacy organizations.
 Everything's fraught with hidden agendas, bureaucratic incompetence, and self-interest.
 Or lack of interest.

-I hear many of you in the mental illness community say, "So much has happened I could write a book."
+I hear many of you in the SMI community say, "So much has happened I could write a book."
 I believe you could write a book.
 Why not warm up here?
-Let's bombard the public with accounts they won't be able to ignore.
+Let's move our stories out of closed Facebook groups and anonymous support groups into mainstream discourse.
+Let's bombard the public/legislators with accounts they won't be able to ignore.
 Let's make change happen.
 Sooner than tomorrow...

 Send me your stories.
 Subscribe to the blog (Click on Your Stories).
 Spread the word.